SoftUni-Internal/interactive-content/EN/01-Modules/03-Summary.md

-# Summary

 [slide]

 # Summary

-In this lesson you learned:
+# In this session you learnt:

 - What are modules in JavaScript?